alaanni/Finnish-Spanish-learning-app/README.md

 Application for Finnish speakers to learn Spanish.

-In this application you can practice Spanish words and phrases.
-From exercises you gain points and a certain number of points will take you to the next skill level.
+In this application users can practice Spanish words and phrases.
+Users gain points from exercises and a certain number of points will take the user to the next skill level.
 Skill level goes from 0 to 3.

+Users get multiple-choice questions on the levels zero and one and open questions on levels two and three.
+A user have access to questions which are on same or lowel level than user's skill level.

-With admin rights you can create new exercises and see statistics for exercises you have previously created.
+With admin rights users can create new exercises and see statistics for exercises they have previously created.